Ginette Spence Celebrant

 If you need a celebrant at short notice, or during the week, give me me a call, text, or send me an email and I'll see if I can help.

-This includes as many meetings, calls, or emails as we need to get the ceremony right for you, a rehearsal session, and of course the wedding itself
+This includes as many meetings, calls, or emails as we need to get the ceremony right for you, a rehearsal session, and the wedding ceremony itself.

 My favourite things are people, animals, books, movies, food, and learning new things.
-I do nerdy cross stitch, hang out with my dogs, and do puzzles.
+I do nerdy cross stitch, hang out with my dog, and do puzzles.